Sex in Later Life

 Condoms are available for free from your family planning clinic, sexual health clinic, or GUM (genitourinary medicine) clinic.
 They may also be available from your GP.
 You can also buy male and female condoms from chemists, as well as from vending machines, supermarkets, garages and other shops.

 You may need to change your contraception as you get older, after having children, or if your sexual lifestyle changes.
-It is worth remembering that the condom is the only form of contraception that also protects you from sexually transmitted diseases.
+It is worth remembering that the condom is the only form of contraception that also protects you from sexually transmitted infections (STIs)

-For more information on contraception, visit the NHS website.
+For more information on contraception and protection, visit the NHS website.

 Local Help and Advice